learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 - `RecipeIngredient#recipe`
 should return the recipe instance

-### `Allergen`
+### `Allergy`
-An Allergen is a join between a user and an ingredient.
+An Allergy is a join between a user and an ingredient.
 This is a has-many-through relationship.
 What methods should an instance of this model respond to?

-- `Allergen.all`
+- `Allergy.all`
-should return all of the Allergen instances
+should return all of the Allergy instances